rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/dev-tools-installer.md

     1. If you are working with the Brainbox Development Kit, make sure to install the Nvidia DeepStream SDK and Miniconda3.

-    1. Click **Next** to proceed with the installation.
+    1. Click **Install** to proceed with the installation.

     ![configure_components](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/article_images/dev_tools_configure_components.png)

-1. After successful installation of all selected components, the wizard proceeds to the **Completing the setup wizard** page.
+1. After successful installation of all selected components, the wizard proceeds to the **Completing the Setup Wizard** page.
 Click **Finish** to exit the installer.